 The Maquiladora Program, now referred to as the Immex program was introduced to improve the border region’s employment rates as well as attract foreign investment, mostly for manufacturing operations.
 However, constant changing Mexican laws, in addition to the current reconsiderations of NAFTA (North American Free Trade Agreement) or its pending pivot to USMCA (United States Mexico Canada Agreement) continue to make management of a maquiladora in Mexico confusing.
 Labor in Mexico is inexpensive and courtesy of NAFTA, custom fees, tariffs and taxes are a much lower cost, which helps benefit the profits of corporations.

 The history of the Maquila Industry is a byproduct of the Bracero Program, which allowed millions of Mexican male workers to come to the United States on short-term, seasonal labor contracts, primarily in the agriculture sector.
 Created in 1942, this program was conceived as a solution to the labor shortages due to World War II.
-Between the years 1942 and 1964, there is an estimated 4.6 million signed contracts making it the largest U.S. contract labor program.
+Between the years 1942 and 1964, there were an estimated 4.6 million signed contracts making it the largest U.S. contract labor program.

 When the Bracero Program ended in 1964, the Mexican Government launched the Border Industrialization Program (BIP), also known as the Maquiladora Program, to combat rising unemployment along the U.S. and Mexico border.
 In the early 1980’s, U.S. businesses were beginning to lose the competitive advantage over their Asian competitors, forcing many U.S. based manufacturers to seek lower labor costs.

 While U.S. companies considered investing options in Asia during this time, the devaluation of Mexico’s currency, growing economic crisis and close proximity presented an opportunity for U.S. investors to establish offshore manufacturing operations in Mexico’s border regions.

 About two decades later, the Maquiladora Program became the second largest industry in Mexico, surpassing tourism and coming second to the petroleum industry.
 The creation and implementation of NAFTA in 1994 boosted the number of maquila plants, especially in US-Mexico border regions like Ciudad Juarez and Tijuana.
 Then, in 2006 the Mexican Government transformed the Maquiladora Program into the Immex Program.